 How long do I have to wait for benefits when I sign up during the General Enrollment Period?

 When you miss the IEP (based on age or disability), you have to wait until the General Enrollment Period (January 1 – March 31) to apply for Medicare.
 This could leave you waiting several months just for the opportunity to sign up.
-When you finally do enroll, benefits do not start until July 1 of that year.
-This could leave you without coverage for a minimum of three months but up to a year or longer in some cases.
+When you finally do enroll, benefits start the first day of the next month.

 Is there a delay in Medicare coverage when I have kidney disease or a disability?

 Not everyone on Medicare is 65 or older.
-According to CMS, as many as 12.5% of Americans qualify for Medicare based on a disability or qualifying medical condition.
+According to CMS, as many as 10.8% of Americans qualify for Medicare in 2024 based on a disability or qualifying medical condition.

-To qualify for Medicare, someone must first receive Social Security Disability Insurance (SSDI) or Railroad Retirement Board (RRB) disability benefits.
-The application process for these benefits can take time and there is a five-month waiting period from the time an application is approved to the time benefits are paid out.
+To qualify for Medicare, an individual must first receive Social Security Disability Insurance (SSDI) or Railroad Retirement Board (RRB) disability benefits.
+The application process for these benefits can take up to seven monthsand there is an additional five-month waiting period from the time an application is approved until the time benefits are paid out.
 For most disabilities, Medicare coverage does not start until the 25th month of benefits.

 When do Medicare benefits start if you have ALS?